mjknj18/School-District-Test-Score-Analysis/README.md

 3. For each spending range, what is the average reading test score for all students in the included schools?
 4. For each spending range, what percentage of all students in the included schools have a passing math test score (70 or above)?
 5. For each spending range, what percentage of all students in the included schools have a passing reading test score (70 or above)?
-6. For each spending range, what overall percentage of all students in the included schools are passing the math and reading tests?
+6. For each spending range, what overall percentage of all students in the included schools are passing either the math and reading tests?

 ### Average Test Scores by School Size